-Look at procedures: To be prepared for implementation, hospitals can start by examining operating procedures and administrative controls to see what needs to change in terms of handling hazardous drugs.
-Chapter 800 incorporates many existing guidelines contained in Chapter 797, so updating internal processes to meet the higher standards in already published recommendations will help organizations prepare for the next steps.
+- Review procedures: To be prepared for implementation, hospitals can start by examining operating procedures and administrative controls to see what needs to change in terms of handling hazardous drugs.
+USP 800 incorporates many existing guidelines contained in USP 797, so updating internal processes to meet the higher standards in already published recommendations will help organizations prepare for the next steps.

 - Think about storage space: Facilities may need to think about ways to create additional storage space for hazardous drugs or expand their existing negative pressure room(s).
 Organizations can refer to the NIOSH list to identify which drugs they currently stock that will require additional storage space.
 As currently written, Chapter 800 requires hospitals and outpatient facilities to keep antineoplastic drugs that require manipulation beyond simple counting to be kept in a negative-pressure room with at least 12 air changes each hour.
 Refrigerated antineoplastics must be stored in a separate, dedicated refrigerator within a negative pressure room with a minimum of 12 air changes per hour.